hmchen47/DataScience/Notes/p01-Bayesian.md

   + the posterior distribution proportional to (i.e. has the same shape as) the product of the likelihood and the prior

-## 3.6 Bayesian analysis with binary data 57
+## 3.6 Bayesian analysis with binary data

++ Bayesian approach to make inference: combining the likelihood w/ initial evidence or opinion regarding $\theta$, as expressed in a prior distribution $p(\theta)$

 ### 3.6.1 Binary data with a discrete prior distribution 58